What We Actually Build

 3D Printed Enclosures & Components

 Custom enclosures designed around your electronics — not generic project boxes.
-We design for thermal environment, field durability, and clean assembly.
-Weatherized options for outdoor deployment.
+We design for thermal environment, cable routing, and clean assembly.
+Built for lab and field instrumentation use.

 Laser Cut Parts